Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 - We use yttrium to create lasers, superconductors and the filters that make microwave ovens safe for use in homes

-- Dyspropium and neodymium are in the magnets for MRI scans, and used in building safe nuclear reactors
+- Dysprosium and neodymium are in the magnets for MRI scans and used in building safe nuclear reactors

-- Terbium is found in safer fuel cells, many portable electronics and in sonar systems that allow us to explore the sea and the human body
+- We find Terbium in more reliable fuel cells, many portable electronics and in sonar systems that allow us to explore the sea and the human body

-- Lanthanum is a key component of every hybrid car on the road
+- Lanthanum is a critical component of every hybrid car on the road

 - Promethium makes x-ray imaging, and all of the medical advances resulting from it, possible

-There are definitely two sides to each of our stories.
+There are two sides to each of our stories.

-This blog post is an excerpt from chapter 4.2 of Audit of the Universe
+This blog post is an excerpt from chapter 4.2 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Land: Industrial Fertilizer or Organic Farming and Rare Earth Metals
+Please use the Social Network links just below to share this information from The Explanation, The Land: Industrial Fertilizer or Organic Farming and Rare Earth Metals